Minds On

 - What items did you see in the video that Europeans traded to the First Nations for fur?

-Samuel de Champlain’s goal was to make Quebec the centre of a powerful French colony and he promoted its commercial, industrial, and agricultural opportunities to the government in France.
+Samuel de Champlain’s goal was to make New France the centre of a powerful French colony and he promoted its commercial, industrial, and agricultural opportunities to the government in France.
 The colonization of New France was heavily driven by the demand for beaver pelts, which were highly valued as raw material for hat-making in Europe.
 The beaver hat was a fashion essential for the well-to-do and widely used in the military.

 Source: Foster, J. E., & Eccles, W. J. (2019, November 1).
 Fur Trade in Canada.
 The Canadian Encyclopedia. https://www.thecanadianencyclopedia.ca/en/article/fur-trade.